MoseleyBioinformaticsLab/SAGA_optimize/doc/tutorial.rst

       >>>       energy += abs(index+1-elements[index])
       >>>    return energy

 Then we need to construct the parameters (ElementDescription instances) for optimization.
-ElementDescription instance initialization may require the range of the parameter, and its name.
+ElementDescription instance initialization may require the range of allowed parameter values, and its name.
 Default value and mutation function can also be provided.
 Please refer to the API documentation for detailed information.

-We can construct ElementDescription instances first, and then pass them into SAGA.
+We can construct ElementDescription instances first, and then pass them into a SAGA constructor call.

    .. code:: Python